 Recommendation: Public transportation providers should seek to maintain current funds for operations and services and repair or replace vehicles as needed.
-JARC and New Freedom types of activities and MAP funding should be maintained and expanded to address the identified needs and services.
+JARC, New Freedom and MAP funding should be maintained and expanded to address the identified needs and services.

 B. Medical Transportation Service in Both the Fixed Route Areas and In the Rural Communities.